rlew631/SpeechRecognition/README.md

 [Data used for this model](https://www.kaggle.com/c/tensorflow-speech-recognition-challenge/data)

-The current accuracy (based on an unseen data set) tends to be around 95%
+The current accuracy (based on an unseen data set) tends to be around 95% for the .py implementation

 ## Add:
 * discretize the training and implementation of the neural net
 * implement in tensorflowRT in order to process continuous speech
-* tqdm for training progress (maybe)
+* add conv2d layer(s) or copy architecture from original .py file to the notebook

 ## Fix:
-* P1 - occassionally (usually one per training) invalid file names are selected.
-This results in an error message about an attempted divide by zero operation
-* P1 - The training data should be shuffled
+* P1 - "divide by zero" error when normalizing.
+This means max and min vals are the same and the sound file is empty or there was an error reading it.
+Update to not append these